 - Abs of choice 20

-- Stair crawls up/down a flight of stairs or bear crawl 25m
+- Stair crawls up/down a flight of stairs or bear crawl 25 meters

-This AMRAP is a run fast and jog easy interval where you can challenge yourself to sprint the half mile or run at goal mile pace for timed runs.
-You can also scale it back to walk/jog intervals if just started out with running again.
-Also if running is too difficult, replace with non-impact cardio options like bike, elliptical, row, stair stepper, etc for fast/slow intervals for 4-5 minute sets for a total of 30 minutes.
+This AMRAP is a run fast and jog easy interval where you can challenge yourself to sprint the half-mile or run at goal mile pace for timed runs.
+You also can scale it back to walk/jog intervals if you just started out with running again.
+Also if running is too difficult, replace with non-impact cardio options like bike, elliptical, row, stair stepper, etc., for fast/slow intervals for four- to five-minute sets for a total of 30 minutes.

-The swim PT is always optional and if you prefer to replace with another cycle of non-impact cardio, try adding in some upper body PT in between distance or timed sets of cardio for a total of 30 minutes.
+The swim PT is always optional, and if you prefer to replace with another cycle of non-impact cardio, try adding in some upper-body PT between distance or timed sets of cardio for a total of 30 minutes.

-(Optional) Workout #2: If you complete the above in a single session and want to add another section of workouts to an afternoon workout try the Classic PT Pyramid BUT with a twist (Speed Pyramid).
-But limit yourself to going up and down the pyramid as fast as you can.
+(Optional) Workout #2: If you complete the above in a single session and want to add another section of workouts to an afternoon workout, try the Classic PT Pyramid but with a twist (speed pyramid).
+Limit yourself to going up and down the pyramid as fast as you can.
 Can you get under 20-25 minutes?
-Speed Pyramid - 20 minute limit - can you do whole thing?
-Pyramid 1-10-1 Pullup x 1 Pushups or dips x 2 Abs of choice x 3
+Speed pyramid (20-minute limit)

 After you sprint through this workout without much rest as all, mix in a cardio cooldown of your choice.
-If you are progressing your running, try an easy run of 2-3 miles.
-Or, if you need a break, try a non-impact option of bike, elliptical, rowing, or an easy swim as a cardio cooldown.
+If you are progressing in your running, try an easy run of 2-3 miles.
+Or if you need a break, try a non-impact option of bike, elliptical, rowing or an easy swim as a cardio cooldown.

-This obviously is an advanced level workout, but it is pretty easy to scale back by just decreasing the amount of rounds you are able to repeat, add more rest into each event, or change run/jog to jog/walk intervals even.
+This is an advanced workout, but it is pretty easy to scale back by just decreasing the amount of rounds you are able to repeat, add more rest into each event or change run/jog to jog/walk intervals even.